Alex427427427/obsidian_1/Physics/1 Classical Mechanics/2 Lagrangian Mechanics/1 Lagrangian, Action, Principle of Stationary Action.md

 **A system evolves through the configuration space along a path that makes the action an extremum with respect to the choice of path**.
 (Mostly, minimises)
 $$\boxed{\delta S[q^a_{real}(t)]=0}$$
+**This principle remains invariant if the Lagrangian is scaled or shifted by a constant.**
 ## Interpretation
+##### Background
 It is commonly believed that there is no intuition for what the Lagrangian represents, other than that it produces another quantity when integrated along a path in configuration space, which follows an axiomatic optimisation principle that happens to describe reality.

 This is an unfortunate result of the historical choice of the definition of the Lagrangian.
-Kinetic energy minus potential energy, while the simplest choice to satisfy the stationary action principle, obscures the underlying idea that the Lagrangian represents.
+Kinetic energy minus potential energy, while the simplest choice to satisfy the stationary action principle, obscures the underlying idea which the Lagrangian represents.

+There is also a rumor that the principle of least action represents the least amount of energy transfer from potential to kinetic and vice versa, by inspecting the form of the Lagrangian $T-V$.
+Unfortunately this view breaks apart upon scrutiny, but it gets closer to the truth - that the action is *some* kind of measure of *change*.
+##### Action = Phase Change, Lagrangian = Rate of Phase Change
-The Lagrangian is a measure of action rate - how much action is occuring per unit time.
+The Lagrangian is a measure of **action rate** - how much action is occuring per unit time.

 And what is action?
-A good intuition will have to wait for quantum mechanics ([[Quantum Mechanics]]) and relativity ([[Relativity]]).
-But the short answer is here - the action is a measure of phase change in the rest frame of a particle - consider a harmonic de broglie wave in spacetime.
-So the principle of least action is the principle of least phase change.
-And the Lagrangian is a measure of the rate at which phase is changing.
+A full understanding will have to wait for quantum mechanics ([[Quantum Mechanics]]) and relativity ([[Relativity]]).
+See [[0 Discrete Action Relationships]].
+But the short answer is here - **the action is a measure of phase change in the rest frame of a particle** - consider a harmonic de broglie wave in spacetime.
+So the principle of least action is the **principle of least phase change**.
+And the **Lagrangian is a measure of the rate at which phase is changing**.